liamstatham/100-days-of-code/log.md

   - Work on the log file project
       - Changed location of CSV file save, now saves to parent directory
       - Changed name of CSV file, now uses log file name
       - Added input() to stop program closing straight away from exe
+  - Spend some time working on Strava projects
+      - need to learn more about pandas